Georgian Cheese in Georgian Cuisine

-The famous cheese Sulguni is a pickled, young plastic cheese with a layered structure, made from cow's or Buffalo's milk.
-It is prepared by mixing the young Imeretian cheese in the whey.
+The famous cheese Sulguni is a pickled, young elastic cheese with a layered structure, made from cow or buffalo milk.
+It is prepared by mixing young Imeretian cheese in the whey.
 This cheese has also a smoked variety.

-It Goes perfect with red wine.
-You can also fry the pieces of Sulguni, which were previously rolled in flour.
+It goes perfectly with red wine.
+You can also fry pieces of Sulguni, which were previously rolled in flour.
 Sulguni occupies the 10th place out of 12 on the world's cheese map.
-The word "Sulguni" consists of two words - "Suli" and "Guli", which is translated from Georgian as - heart and soul.
+The word "Sulguni" consists of two words - "Suli" and "Guli", which is translated from Georgian as heart and soul.